-- make a donation, helping a child or a school lacking the means to acquire the textbooks, equipment or premises required to provide a satisfactory education for the children in their charge.
+- make a donation, to purchase textbooks and equipment and construct new premises so that poorly resourced schools can provide a satisfactory education for the children in their charge.

 All donations and sponsorship money, net only of unavoidable bank charges, will go to the child or school you want to support.
 Volunteers are asked to make a small contribution towards HELP's expenses (see the volunteer page for details.)